xiv/teleport/rfd/0043-kubeaccess-multiparty.md

 #### Session states

-By default, a `kubectl exec` request will go through if no policies are defined.
+By default, a `kubectl exec` and `kubectl attach` request will go through if no policies are defined.
 If a policy like the one above is defined the session will be put in a pending state until the required viewers have joined.